 |Enthalpy||Specific Heat, cv|

 |Prandtl Number||Volume Expansivity|

-AFT Chempak Property Database
+Chempak Property Database

 Comprehensive thermo-physical properties on a wide range of fluids for AFT's family of pipe flow modeling software products

 - - data on ~700 fluids for AFT Fathom, AFT Impulse and AFT Mercury

 - - data on ~600 gases for AFT Arrow and AFT Titan

 - - model both static mixtures and dynamic mixing resulting from intersecting flow streams